ningchencontact/azure-docs.zh-tw/articles/api-management/api-management-howto-developer-portal-customize.md

 ---
-title: 存取和自訂受管理的開發人員入口網站-Azure API 管理 |Microsoft Docs
+title: Access and customize the managed developer portal - Azure API Management | Microsoft Docs
-description: 瞭解如何在 API 管理中使用受管理的開發人員入口網站版本。
+description: Learn how to use the managed version of the developer portal in API Management.
 services: api-management
 documentationcenter: API Management
 author: mikebudzynski